PortalNetwork/hackathon/README.md

 Problem of current DNS?
 - DNS can be hijacking.
 DNS hijacking is the practice of subverting the resolution of Domain Name System (DNS) queries.
 This can be achieved by malware that overrides a computer's TCP/IP configuration to point at a rogue DNS server under the control of an attacker, or through modifying the behaviour of a trusted DNS server so that it does not comply with internet standards.

+### Challenge
-### Hosting decentralized website/application using Portal Network.
+What is the challenge of Portal Network?
+Hosting decentralized website/application using Portal Network tools.

 #### Using our react-truffle-metamask framework